Hello everyone! I am taking a break from my Blog. Not enough time

 Simplify simplify!
 Palette knife is sooo challenging... you have to think

-every stroke, especially working wet in wet
+with every stroke, especially working wet in wet

 ....CHANGED background tree shapes... pushed them back, and pulled paint off so they feel lighter...
 These are great studies in composition - how to change the landscape to get a good composition, color studies - working with small adjustments of color, taking things out, changing their size - and then to do it all using a palette knife - something I haven't done much of but have seen some artist's work that I love that use a palette knife... so I'm giving it a try - this would be a piece of cake in pastel - but then how do you learn if you do the same thing over and over!